orstavik/JoiEvents/docs/1c_EventTarget/7_Pattern_FirstEventListener.md

 # Pattern: FirstEventListener

-In this chapter we implement two additional event listener options:
+In this chapter we implement an additional event listener options:
  1. `first` (custom option)
- 2. `grab` (custom option)

 ## new EventListenerOption: `first`